 The Line at Shangri-La Orchard

 The Shangri-la on Orchard has a classic ole’ world feel, and the Line restaurant has had a light, bright refurb.
-As the sommeliers fill your flutes, tuck-in to some seriously good a la carte eggs and trad breaky nosh.
+As the sommeliers fill your flutes, tuck in to some seriously good a la carte eggs and traditional breaky nosh.
 This brunch spread is right on the mark when it comes to quality and variety of produce.
 There’s not a taste that can’t be satisfied.
-The venue is a good one for older children that can be trusted to wander the grounds on their own.
+The venue is good for older children that can be trusted to wander the grounds on their own.
 When brunch wraps up, you’ll probably find them chilling in the orchid garden which houses over 32 hybrids of orchids and a changing seasonal collection.

 You will be floored the moment you waltz in to the Ritz-Carlton Vintage Champagne Brunch.
-The setting in the Colony is a grand affair, and the hits just keep on coming, with the welcome addition of local iconic dishes such as chili and peppered crab.
-Just to whet your appetite, menu highlights include Seared Foie Gras on Toast with Peppered Truffle Vinaigrette and an absolutely standout Indian Tandoor spread (keep an eye out for new menu items).
+The setting in the Colony is a grand affair, and the hits just keep on coming, with the welcome addition of local iconic dishes such as chilli and pepper crab.
+Just to whet your appetite, current menu highlights include a marinated Scottish salmon, sweet chilli glaze, cilantro and an absolutely standout Indian Tandoor spread (keep an eye out for new menu items).
 The cheese board is arguably the best in Singapore with over 50 French farmhouse cheeses.
 Even with a dedicated kids’ selection, you’ll have to peel the kids away from the live conservatory kitchens where they’ll be enthralled by chefs preparing food right in front of their eyes.
 For healthier options (that’s also a little easier on the wallet), check out the weekend brunches at Navio.
 Pop in on a Saturday to enjoy a Farmer’s Market buffet stocked with local produce grown in Northern California and get your veg intake for the week.

 Where: Colony, the Ritz Carlton Millenia Singapore, 7 Raffles Avenue, Singapore 039799, www.ritzcarlton.com